stefanos1316/epidose/README.md

 ## License

-This code is licensed under the Apache 2.0 license, as found in the LICENSE file.
+Unless otherwise noted, this code is licensed under the Apache 2.0 license, as found in the LICENSE file.

+The code under epidose/device/bdaddr is licensed under the terms of the GNU General Public License, as published the Free Software Foundation.